MehdiCHEBBAH/blog/articles/nfc-in-iphone-mobiles/NFC.md

 | :----------------------------------------------------------: |
 | How does NFC works [[Source](https://www.microcontrollertips.com/programming-automation-using-nfc-tags-faq/)] |

-NFC is based on RFID (Radio Frequency Identification) technology, that has already been around for decades, it’s the technology used to allow you to access an office building or hotel room using a key card.
+NFC is based on RFID (Radio Frequency Identification) technology, that has already been around for decades, it's the technology used to allow you to access an office building or hotel room using a key card.

 NFC works as follows: